QuickBlox/q-municate-services-ios/README.md

 ```

-Fetch all contact list users sorted by key.
+Get all contacts in memory storage sorted by key.

 ```objective-c